A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Numerical results

-In our final two experiments we use a more geometrically complex heterogeneity.
-The problem is again defined in the whole beam but this time with $\varepsilon$ or $\mu$ varying from unity in the location of the holes used in previous tests, akin to those shown in \Cref{fig:holes} but now with $N=256$ subdomains.
-As before, we vary separately $\varepsilon$ and $\mu$ to distinguish their effects and label the value taken in the holes as $\varepsilon_\text{holes}$ or $\mu_\text{holes}$ respectively.
-Results in \Cref{tab_6} detail the behaviour when $\varepsilon_\text{holes}$ varies between $10^{-4}$ and $10^4$ and $\mu$ is kept constant at $\mu=1$.
-We see that the performance of each method is rather similar to that observed in \Cref{tab_4}, suggesting that the precise geometric variation of $\varepsilon$ is not too important.
-In contrast, when varying $\mu_\text{holes}$ between $10^{-4}$ and $10^4$ in \Cref{tab_7}, with a fixed $\varepsilon=1$, we now observe degradation in the performance of AMS, showing that this approach is not fully robust to complex heterogeneities.
+In our final set of experiments we use a more geometrically complex heterogeneity.
+The problem is again defined in the whole beam but this time with $\varepsilon$ or $\mu$ varying from unity in the location of the holes used in previous tests, akin to those shown in \Cref{fig:holes} but now with a fixed $N=256$ subdomains.
+As before, we vary separately $\varepsilon$ and $\mu$ to distinguish their effects and label the value taken in the holes as $\varepsilon_\text{holes}$ or $\mu_\text{holes}$, respectively.
+We again consider pure Dirichlet and mixed boundary condition cases, as described previously.
+Results in \Cref{tab:epsilon_complex_both} detail the behaviour when $\varepsilon_\text{holes}$ varies between $10^{-4}$ and $10^4$ and $\mu$ is kept constant at $\mu=1$.
+We see that the performance of each method is rather similar to that observed in \Cref{tab:epsilon_alternating_both}, suggesting that the precise geometric variation of $\varepsilon$ is not too important.

+In contrast, when varying $\mu_\text{holes}$ between $10^{-4}$ and $10^4$ in \Cref{tab:mu_complex_both}, with a fixed $\varepsilon=1$, we now observe some degradation in the performance of AMS, suggesting that this approach is not fully robust to complex heterogeneities.
 Our approach, AS-SNK-GenEO, yields the lowest iteration counts in the most challenging regime of large $\mu_\text{holes}$ and provides good behaviour overall, with iteration counts stabilising at around $25$ once the GenEO space is required.
 Note that the size of the GenEO coarse space adapts to the difficulty of the problem and thus ultimately increases with the value of $\mu_\text{holes}$.
-More precisely, the number of GenEO vectors is zero until $\mu_\text{holes}$ reaches $10^2$ and then goes up to $15,\!808$ by $\mu_\text{holes} = 10^{4}$, which equates to $62$ eigenvectors per subdomain on average.
+More precisely, the number of GenEO vectors is zero for moderate $\mu_\text{holes}$ until it reaches $10^2$, at which point the size of the GenEO space increases up to $15K$ once $\mu_\text{holes} = 10^{4}$, which equates to $62$ eigenvectors per subdomain on average.
 While AS-NK-GenEO also performs well in terms of robustness to varying $\mu$, both the one-level AS method and those without the enrichment of GenEO, that is AS-SNK and AS-NK, become much poorer for large values of $\mu_\text{holes}$.
-Overall we see that the only approach which is fully robust to heterogeneities is our proposed method, labelled AS-SNK-GenEO.